VergeIO: Depth-Aware Eye Interaction on Glasses: System design

-For discrete movements (e.g., head tilt, stand/sit, nodding, brow raising, blinking), the participant was cued with an audible beep every 3 seconds to perform the movement.
-For continuous movements (e.g., walking, turning, saccades, chewing, talking), the participant sustained the activity for the full duration of each recording.

-{\bf Signal conditioning.} All signals were preprocessed using a third-order low-pass Butterworth filter with a 10~Hz cutoff, which was chosen conservatively to attenuate high-frequency noise while preserving the dominant spectral content of the EOG signal.
-A notch filter with 60~Hz was also adopted to suppress powerline interference.
+{\bf Signal Conditioning.} All signals were preprocessed using a third-order low-pass Butterworth filter with a 10~Hz cutoff, which was chosen to attenuate high-frequency noise while preserving the dominant spectral content of the EOG signal~\cite{mishra2020soft}.
+A notch filter working at 60~Hz was also adopted to suppress powerline interference.

-{\bf Noise detection.} To filter low-amplitude signals, particularly static noise from our data, we apply a dynamic amplitude threshold on our data and only process windows where samples exceed the threshold.
+{\bf Segmentation and Silence Removal}.
+To support real-time processing of streaming EOG data, the filtered signal is segmented using a 2-s moving window with a 0.1-s stride.
+We then apply a dynamic amplitude threshold to minimize computational overhead and prevent false positives from static noise, ensuring that only windows exceeding this threshold are processed.
 Specifically, the threshold is computed by applying a median absolute deviation (MAD) filter over the first 2 seconds of each channel, which are assumed to be static, and multiplying this by a heuristic value of 4.5.

-{\bf Signal classification.} For each 2-second signal recording we computed statistical features for both left and right EOG channels, including signal mean, extrema, band power, wavelet energy, variance, RMS, peak-to-RMS ratio, trapezoidal integral, maximum derivative, and minimum derivative.
-We trained a logistic regression classifier to distinguish between vergence and non-vergence (motion/noise) segments.
-We evaluate the performance of our artifact removal pipeline in Sec.~\ref{sec:motion_eval}.
+{\bf Artifact Detection and Removal.} For each 2-second window we computed statistical features for both left and right EOG channels, including signal mean, extrema, band power, wavelet energy, variance, RMS, peak-to-RMS ratio, trapezoidal integral, maximum derivative, and minimum derivative.
+We trained a logistic regression classifier to distinguish between vergence and non-vergence (motion/noise) segments and remove the latter.
+We evaluated the pipeline in Sec.~\ref{sec:motion_eval}.